NNTmux/newznab-tmux/README.md

  * Join in the converstion at irc://moonlight.se.eu.synirc.net/newznab-tmux.

- * The development branch of this git is still under heavy development.
-To run the development branch, type the command below and repeat then edit the edit_these.sh file.

-    `git checkout dev`

  * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123.